w781873267/nock/readme.txt

 Git is a DISTRIBUTED version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
-Git tracks changes OF FILES.
+Git tracks changes .
+add one line.